 Who we are...

 If this is your first time here, welcome to acreptiles.com, the online home of Anthony Caponetto Reptiles.
-95% of what we produce is either crested geckos or ball pythons - two species I feel are, by leaps and bounds, better suited as pets than most other reptile species.
+95% of what we produce are either crested geckos or ball pythons - two species I feel are, by leaps and bounds, better suited as pets than most other reptile species.

-This is a species most people aren't aware I've been keeping since before I got my first crested gecko!
-I didn't really get serious about them until 2009, so the brunt of my work with ball pythons the past 5-6 years has been geared toward raising and producing female morphs to raise as future breeders.
+Ball Pythons This is a species most people aren't aware I've been keeping since before I got my first crested gecko!
+In all fairness I didn't really get serious about ball morphs until 2009, so the brunt of my work with ball pythons the past 5-6 years has been geared toward raising and producing female morphs to raise as future breeders.

-If you haven't seen or heard a photo here and there on Facebook, several of my "new" projects have finally been proven genetic...now it's time to go to the drawing board and see if I can't make some worthwhile combos.
+We have already produced roughly 10-15 world's first designer morphs, and have also proven out several new co-dom genes.
+Now it's time to go to the drawing board and see if I can't make some worthwhile combos.
 On this page are the Agent Orange Lesser and the Holey Pastel (Hotel).
 Our Sunkist ball python project has produced some incredibly cool combos as well!

 Thanks as always for visiting our website, and be sure to LIKE US on Facebook and also check out our online store!